 A CSV file can be downloaded that displays the name, submitted date, and status of disclosures in your assigned unit(s) by clicking the Download CSV button.

-- You have been given access as a Unit Viewer in Kuali COI-C and you were supplied a spreadsheet containing a list of all individuals within your unit who have submitted a disclosure (if you need an updated spreadsheet of disclosures please contact University Compliance).
+You have been given access as a Unit Viewer in Kuali COI-C and to a Unit Viewer Report in Decision Support to view disclosures of individuals in your unit.
 Anyone who has disclosed zero outside entities needs no further assessment.

 Conflicts of interest should be eliminated or minimized if possible, and otherwise managed.
 Unit heads should ensure that there is an appropriate, written management strategy in place to deal with approved conflicts of interest.
 Contact the University Compliance Office for assistance while developing management plans.
 Examples of situations that may require a management plan include: